CANDLE Shared Installation¶

 repository, which

-is cloned to $CANDLE/wrappers
+is cloned to $CANDLE/wrappers, can be found

 here.
 Some particular notes: